QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 We assume that you've worked your way through :doc:`our getting started lecture <getting_started>` already

-For this lecture, we recommend that you work in a Jupyter notebook, as described :ref:`here <jl_jupyter>`
+In particular, the easiest way to install and precompile all of the Julia packages used in the QuantEcon notes is to go ``] add InstantiateFromURL`` and then work in a Jupyter notebook, as described :ref:`here <jl_jupyter>`

 Other References